Professor Hannele Seeck

 Expertise Details

-Organisational communications; Crisis communications; Soft Power; Ideology; Discourse; Propaganda; Foucault; Governmentality; Critical Management Studies; News and Ai; Soft power and South Korea
+Organisational communications; Crisis communications; Soft Power; Ideology; Discourse; Propaganda; Foucault; Governmentality; Critical Management Studies; News and AI; Soft power and South Korea

 Publications (selected)